Copying Your Case Study

-Case Study materials are protected by U.S. copyright laws, and one soft copy must be purchased for each time that the file will be downloaded, forwarded, or photocopied.
+All of our teaching materials are protected by U.S. copyright law, and one soft copy must be purchased for each time that the file will be downloaded, forwarded, or photocopied.